bohselecta/temporal-glyph-operator/docs/ARCHITECTURE.md

 - Exports stream `pinned` events with `addr` and payload; importer reattaches pins to Drive.
 - CI guards ensure encodePathToIndex logic remains consistent (address→face index mapping).

+### Fractal Tape (M4)
+- Values are JSON-packed, converted to base-4 glyph digits, and optionally shuffled by a deterministic PRNG keyed by (seed, base address, tick, length).
+- The resulting digits are appended as `:c=d` segments, increasing the address depth.
+- Decoding reverses the shuffle and unpacks JSON.
+- The tape is pure; Drive persistence happens via the finalize→tape adapter.

 ## Future Roadmap

 ### Phase 1: Geometry & Camera (M2) ✅